 It’s impossible to miss this gigantic steel structure built in 1882.
 It takes up an entire city block.
 Look up and if you look closely you’ll see the Barcelona coat of arms crowned by a bat.

-This eclectic food market with a twist offers the freshest produce, quality meats, snacks, shoes and all types of clothing is actually closed at the moment for renovations, though parts of it have set up shop in the area.
+This eclectic food market with a twist offers the freshest produce, quality meats, snacks, shoes and all types of clothing was re-opened in May 2018 after nearly a decade of renovations.

 On the perimeter of Sant Antoni market on Sundays is the classic book, vinyl, stamp, comic, and coin market that’ll satisfy the nerd in you.
 It runs from 10:00-15:300.